Tom-Dee/Tom-Dee.github.io/_pages/about.md

 ### Recent News

-April 12, 2024 — I received the Outstanding Public Communication of Education Research Award from the American Educational Research Association.
+April 12, 2024 — I received the Outstanding Public Communication of Education Research Award at the 2024 annual meeting of the American Educational Research Association in Philadelphia.

 March 28, 2024 — "Screens Are Everywhere in Schools.
 Do They Actually Help Kids Learn?"
 I spoke with Jessica Grose for this [NYT op-ed](https://www.nytimes.com/2024/03/27/opinion/schools-technology.html?ugrp=u&unlocked_article_code=1.gE0.DzKm.D_AUvFxdymKk&smid=url-share) that seeks to separate the hyperbole and reality of how education technology is changing our children's learning environments.